At Teach For America, the goal is to close the educational opportunity gap that disproportionately affects low income communities.

 To level the educational playing field, Teach For America recruits high-performing college students and develops them into teachers.
 They spend a minimum of 2 years with the program and often go on to a lifelong career in education or service.

-“We’re really thinking about how to leverage technology to develop our corps members,” says Minerva Inigo, Manager of IT Learning Development.
+“We’re really thinking about how to leverage technology to develop our IT staff,” says Minerva Inigo, Manager of IT Learning Development.
 “The thing is you have to be creative.
 Nonprofit organizations have a very limited budget for a lot of things.”

 Committing to advance the mission of the nonprofit and support corps members is challenging in that the cost of technology training is so high, but technology skills reap innovative solutions.